Complaints & Disciplinary Procedure

 7. How to appeal if you are not satisfied

-If you are not satisfied with our response to your complaint, you can ask to have all of the evidence reviewed by a member of the GHSC Committee of Management who has had no previous involvement with the complaint.
+If you are not satisfied with our response to your complaint, you can ask to have all of the evidence reviewed by a member of the GHSC Advisory Board who has had no previous involvement with the complaint.
 (N.B.
 This same Appeals Procedure is also available to any person against whom the complaint has been brought).
 They will be asked to prepare a report on their findings, namely that ‘on the basis of the evidence available to the Complaints Officer and the Registrar was the decision reached reasonable?’
 An appeal against a decision must be made within 28 calendar days of the complaint being informed.
 It is very important to adhere to this timetable, as no appeal will be considered by the GHSC after this period has elapsed.

 We will try to be as flexible as possible in dealing with your complaint in order to make the situation less stressful for you.
 In particular, we will endeavour to keep you fully informed throughout the course of the complaint and in all cases, attempt to bring about a just resolution as quickly as possible.